High-power handling and bias stability of thin-film Lithium Tantalate microring and coupling resonators: Abstract

 \section{Abstract}

-In this paper, we demonstrate the ultra-high-power handling capability and DC bias stability of optical microring and electro-optic (EO) coupling resonators on the thin-film lithium tantalate (TFLT) platform.
-We show that, with annealing, oxide cladded TFLT resonators can handle several watts ($\sim4$\,W) of circulating power with minimal frequency shift and no observable photo-refractive effect.
+In this paper, we demonstrate ultra-high power-handling capability and DC-bias stability of optical microring and electro-optic (EO) coupling resonators on the thin-film lithium tantalate (TFLT) platform.
+We show that, with annealing, oxide cladded TFLT microring resonators can handle several Watts ($\sim4$\,W) of circulating power with minimal frequency shift ($<1$\,GHz) and no observable photo-refractive effect.
 Furthermore, we demonstrate a compact $2$\,mm coupling modulator achieving a low $V_{\pi}$ of $3$\,V with stable bias and phase control in the telecom C-band.